pgcentralfoundation/pgrx/pgx-examples/operators/README.md

 ### Automatically Deriving Operators and Families

-`pgx` also provides three derive macros for automatically implementing the standard Postgres equality comparison, and hash operators and functions, along with their `OPERATOR CLASS` and `OPERATOR FAMILY` definitions.
+`pgx` also provides three derive macros for automatically implementing the standard Postgres equality, comparison, and hash operators/functions, along with their `OPERATOR CLASS` and `OPERATOR FAMILY` definitions.
 Using these derive macros will generate the necessary SQL to ensure your type can be used in `btree` and `hash` indexes.